A new approach to teaching and learning is keeping us all connected and progressing

 Teaching staff: the most valuable resource at our school

-100% of the teachers are working remotely and continuing with the essential aspects of their job: setting clear, shared learning targets, delivering educational content, facilitating conceptual understanding, offering learning support to the pupils and, of course, monitoring progress and giving effective feedback.
+Students are provided with an iPad or laptop through our 1 to 1 Device Programme.
+All teachers can work remotely if necessary and as such can continue with the essential aspects of their job: setting clear, shared learning targets, delivering educational content, facilitating conceptual understanding, offering learning support to the pupils and, of course, monitoring progress and giving effective feedback.

 The experience from the students’ perspective